What are Milia?

 Additional trauma to the skin can result in secondary milia, causing the condition to worsen.
 This makes it look like the bumps are spreading.

-It’s normal for adult milia to take a few weeks or months to go away.
+It’s normal for adult milia to go away for a few weeks or months.
 It’s best to consult a doctor for a professional procedure, such as extraction.
 A doctor can safely extract the bumps and ensure the skin doesn’t incur more damage.

 Can You Prevent Milia?

 There is no way to prevent neonatal milia because it spontaneously occurs as the baby is born.
-Parents can wash the baby’s face three times a week with warm water and gentle soap.
+Parents can wash the baby’s face thrice weekly with warm water and gentle soap.

 Parents should use patting motions to dry the skin afterward.
 Avoid using lotions or oils meant for adults on a baby’s skin.
 These can clog pores and cause more milia to develop.